Skip to main content

 Required Permissions

 Approvals are fully transparent: anyone with approvals:read can see every request, every decision, every comment, and who voted which way.
 There is no per-record permission gating beyond approvals:read.
+See Roles and Permissions for which roles include these permissions.

 API Reference